 If your company has debts or is insolvent, you should speak to an insolvency practitioner who will likely recommend you a creditors voluntary liquidation, as the appropriate method.

 For solvent companies with assets who want to close a company in a tax efficient manner, a members voluntary liquidation is the right choice.

 Where a company hasn’t traded in at least 3 months, a process known as strike off, or dissolution, may be appropriate.
 This means you can simply notify Company’s House that you wish to have it removed from their official register.
 Providing you fulfill the criteria, it is the cheapest way of doing things.

-If you choose to wind up your limited company, you must apply to Companies House to have it voluntarily wound-up and struck off the register.
+If you choose to close (also known as winding up your limited company), you must apply to Companies House to have it voluntarily wound-up and struck off the register.
 You can only have your company struck off the Companies Registrar if:

 - Your company hasn’t traded or sold any stock in the last three months